simon-cybersec/Cryptography-Tools/Atbash-Substitution/README.md

 # Atbash-Substituion
-The Atbash-substitution replaces an 'a' with a 'z' and so on.
+The Atbash-substitution replaces an 'a' with a 'z', a 'b' with a 'y' and so on.
 Encoding and decoding are done by the same method.

 Plaintext: